SridharRG/SridharRG.github.io/themes/hugo-classic/content/post/2024-08-10-Who-is-actually-benefitted-from-foss.md

 author: mandakozhabiya saarapambu
 date: '2024-08-10'
 categories:
-  - FOSS
+  - foss
 tags:
-  - Open source, free culture
+  - free culture
 ---

 I was questioning myself about Free Software and how it works, now I came to a wider and broader thoughts of conclution and writing my perspective here after surfing into the web